mautic/mautic-documentation/pages/10.Components/04.Pages/02.Device granularity/docs.en.md

 ## Requirements

-To detect devices Mautic uses [Piwik Device Detector][Piwik Device Detector].
+To detect devices Mautic uses [Piwik Device Detector][piwik-device-detector].
 Please be sure you have this library installed in your Mautic instance.

 ## Test this feature